An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Our Approach

 Each unique prompt design corresponds to a distinct evaluation strategy.
 By pairing a specific strategy's prompt with an LLM, we form an \emph{evaluator} that generates individual correctness scores in a zero-shot fashion.
 We introduce the prompt designs of five different evaluation strategies as follows:

-\textbf{Strategy 1: Direct Assess.} Similar to the previous SOTA approach ICE-Score~\cite{ICE-Score}, Strategy 1 (P1) directly asks the LLM to assess the correctness of the generated output \( y \).
-Below, we present an example of the prompt used in P1 for the code generation task.
-For the detailed prompts used in P1 across different datasets, please refer to our online replication package.
-In Strategy 1, we can choose whether or not to provide the reference solution \( r \) in the data fields, leading to two variants of Strategy 1, denoted as \( P1_a \) and \( P1_b \).
-In \( P1_a \), no reference solution is provided, while in \( P1_b \), the reference solution is included.
+\textbf{Strategy 1: Direct Assess.} Strategy 1 (S1) directly asks LLMs to assess the correctness of the generated software \( y \).
+For the prompt design of S1, see Section~\ref{sec:sota}.
+S1 has two variants: one without the reference solution and one with it.
+A team is considered to adopt S1 if it selects either variant.

-\textbf{Strategy 2: Direct Assess and Rethink.} Strategy 2 (P2) builds upon Strategy 1 (P1).
-In P1, the LLM directly provides a correctness score $\hat{s_1}$ for the generated software artifact \( y \), typically accompanied by a brief explanation (1--2 sentences) justifying the assigned score.
-Inspired by the way humans often reflect on their initial judgments, P2 introduces a \textit{rethink} step.
+\textbf{Strategy 2: Direct Assess and Rethink.} Strategy 2 (S2) builds upon Strategy 1 (S1).
+In S1, the LLM directly provides a correctness score $\hat{s_1}$ for the generated software artifact \( y \), typically accompanied by a brief explanation justifying the assigned score.
+Inspired by the way humans often reflect on their initial judgments, S2 introduces a \textit{rethink} step.
 This step prompts the LLM to review both its previously assigned score and the reasoning behind it, and to consider whether any revision is necessary.

-Concretely, the LLM is asked to critically re-evaluate the validity of its earlier explanation and adjust its score accordingly.
-For example, suppose in P1 the LLM assigns a low score to the generated software artifact $y$ due to a flaw it identifies (e.g., a reason $e$).
+Specifically, the LLM is asked to critically re-evaluate the validity of its earlier explanation and adjust its score accordingly.
+For example, suppose in S1 the LLM assigns a low score to the generated software artifact $y$ due to a flaw it identifies (e.g., a reason $e$).
 During the rethink phase, if the LLM realizes that this reason $e$ is actually incorrect, it is encouraged to revise the score upward.
-Conversely, if the LLM initially gives a high score based on a positive justification $e$, but later determines that $e$ does not hold, it should lower the score accordingly in the rethink step.
-If the LLM in the rethink step agrees on the previous reason $e$, then the score is unchanged.
-Below, we present an example of the prompt used in P2 for the code generation task.
+Below, we present an example of the prompt in S2 for the code generation task.

-After the rethink step, the LLM will produce an adjusted score \( \hat{s_2} \) by either increasing, decreasing, or maintaining the original correctness score generated in P1 ($\hat{s_1}$).
-For the detailed prompts used in P2 and other strategies across different datasets, please refer to our online replication package.
+After the rethink step, the LLM will produce an adjusted score \( \hat{s_2} \) by either increasing, decreasing, or maintaining the original correctness score generated in S1 (i.e., $\hat{s_1}$).